Pugs With Cats – The Basics

 Do Pugs get along with cats?
-Or will they cause “Tom & Jerry” messes around the house?
+Or they will they cause “Tom & Jerry” messes around the house?
 In this article, you will find everything you need to know about Pug’s and cat’s rivalries, and whether you can have a happy life with both pets in one house – spoiler alert, you can!
 Not only Pugs get along with cats, but Pugs are actually among the very few breeds that you can easily pair with cats without any issue.
 Here you’ll learn:

 - If Pugs get along with cats (and why).